jnk0le/RFM7x-lib/README.md

 > The re-marked nRF24L01P (+) clones are not 100% register compatible.
 The issue with the counterfeit devices is that when they enabled “Dynamic Payload Length” (EN_DPL) in the "FEATURE" register, one bit get’s activated in the on-air payload (the NO_ACK bit) This bit should be active high (according to the Nordic datasheet), but it’s actually implemented the other way around.
 When EN_DPL is activated, the NO_ACK bit get reversed in the real nRF-devices.
 They did such a good job of cloning they cloned the datasheet error into the device!!!

 Inversion of NO_ACK bit in the air payload can be controlled by the undocumented `compatible mode` bit in one of the bank1 registers.
-It can also be changed with simple `RFM7x_CONFIG_COMPATIBLE_MODE` macro in cofig header.
+It can also be changed with simple `RFM7x_CONFIG_COMPATIBLE_MODE` macro in config header.

 - To communicate with SI24R1, it have to be set into `static compatible` mode
 - Otherwise `dynamic compatible` mode is recommended (genuine nrf?)